 Dwayne unintentionally gave his kid brother the nickname Bud.
 Dwayne couldn’t pronounce Derrel, so he called him Brother, which morphed into Bud.
 Dwayne was offered a professional contract by the Washington Senators after his senior year of high school, but he chose to go to college instead.
 An ankle injury dashed any hopes of a career in baseball.

 After high school graduation, no scouts would offer him much because of his size.
 He was turned down flat by his hometown team, the San Francisco Giants.
 Bud decided to go to college and improve his chances and mature as a ballplayer.
 Ironically, he won a basketball scholarship to San Francisco State, but played only baseball.
 He batted .430 in 30 games to help lead his team to a Far Western Conference Championship.
-“I was a physical-education major, but I had no intention of staying in school,” Harrelson told a biographer.
-“I had already agreed to go to Alaska to play summer ball, which a lot of the college kids do, but when the scouts made serious pitches of bonuses at me I decided to sign.”
+“We played a top-notch schedule against schools such as Stanford, and soon the pro scouts were putting the rush on me,” Harrelson remembered nearly 50 years later.
+“I decided it was time to take advantage of that, and give pro baseball a shot.”4

 Harrelson’s first plate appearance came on September 5 in St. Louis.
 Taking over for Roy McMillan in the second game of a doubleheader, He grounded back to pitcher Ray Washburn.
 Harrelson’s first hit was a single off Cubs pitcher Bob Hendley in the first inning of a game at Wrigley Field on September 19.
 He appeared in 19 games in all and had a meager 4-for-37 account (.108) in his first taste of the big leagues.